MB, BCh, BAO (Hons) (NFQ Level 8)

 The main hospitals associated with our programme are St Vincent’s University Hospital and the Mater Misericordiae University Hospital.
 In addition, there are more than 20 other training hospitals and more than 100 primary care practices that will facilitate your learning.
 You will also beneﬁt from a diverse range of exciting international placement opportunities.

 Graduates of the School have achieved worldwide recognition in clinical practice, research and healthcare leadership.
 Following graduation, you complete one year as an intern, followed by training towards a career in a wide variety of specialties and settings including hospitals, primary care facilities, or laboratory-based diagnosis and research.

 Opportunities for Research

-The Student Summer Research programme is an 8-week research opportunity that brings to life our commitment to foster a passion for enquiry, discovery and investigative research for more than 100 students each year.
+The Student Summer Research Awards (SSRA) programme is an eight-week research opportunity that brings to life our commitment to foster a passion for enquiry, discovery and investigative research for more than 100 students each year.

 What Will I Study

 Focuses on core sciences and their application to Medicine.
 Highlights include: